Lemland: History

-Evidence of early human activity in Åland dates back to around 4000 BC, with the region serving as a meeting point for various cultures.
-During the Viking era (8th to 11th century CE), it was a central hub for trade and navigation.
-The Lemland Church, a significant historical landmark, was built in stages, with its oldest parts dating from the 13th century.
-The original church built in the 13th century had paintings in the ceilings and wooden sculptures dated to the 14th century.
+Evidence of early human activity in Åland dates back to around 5000 BC, with the early seasonal settlement developing into a permanent settlement later.
+During the Viking era (8th to 11th century CE), the islands assumed strategic importance.
+Aland came under the Swedish influence in the 13th century.
+The Lemland Church, a significant historical landmark, was built in stages, with its oldest parts dating prior to 15th century.
+Though the current structure is dated to 15th century, the original structure built in the 13th century had paintings in the ceilings and wooden sculptures dated added in the 14th century.
 It is dedicated to Bridget of Sweden.
 During the Finnish War in 1808, the Swedish king Gustav IV Adolf had his headquarters in the Lemland parsonage.
 As per Håkan Skogsjö, the ancestry of the permanently residing population of Lemland and owners of farmsteads could be traced back to the 18th century.

 Geography

-Lemland is a municipality located in the autonomous region of Åland, southeast of Mariehamn, the capital of Åland.
+Lemland is a municipality located in the autonomous region of Åland.
 The municipality spans an area of approximately 965.3 km2 of which is covered by water.
-It consists of several smaller skerries and islets.
-The Lemström Canal, carved in 1882, separates Jomala in the Åland’s main island from the Lemland peninsula.
-It is connected to Lumparland and Mariehamn by bridges.
+The Lemström Canal, carved in 1882, connects the sea inlet east of Mariehamn, the capital of Åland and Lumparn.
+There is a bridge over the canal.